-Everyone gets nervous… it’s because you CARE and you want do a good job.
+Everyone gets nervous… it’s because we CARE and we want do a great job.

-The minute you lose those nerves and stop caring about the results.. well we may aswell all go home!
+The minute we lose those nerves and stop caring about the results… we may as well all go home!

-So first thing first is to re-frame that nervousness and acknowledge that it’s totally normal and it’s because you’re an A+ human who wants to do a great job!
+So the first thing you can do is simply re-frame that state you’re in.
+Acknowledge that it’s totally normal, and you feel that way because you’re an A+ human who wants to do a great job!
 You’ll be surprised how much you can calm your nerves simply by refusing to fight them.

 As with all things in life, preparation and a little but of planning will make the WORLD of difference!